9sara0/PlatformerRun/README.md

 ## Getting Started

-* This app currently runs on android versions ??????
+* This app currently runs on android versions SDK 23+
-* To download the app, clone this repo and ????

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-To run the app you'll need Android Studio and an Android device (which version????) or emulator.
+To run the app you'll need Android Studio and an Android device with SDK version 23+(marshmallow).

 ```
 Install Android Studio from: https://developer.android.com/studio/install.html